Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 number: '3.'
 ---

-In order to be able to code addons you'll need a certain set of software installed.
-While Windows 10 offers the best development environment, and largest variety of tools, alternatives can be found on other platforms, including mobile.
+Before you can start creating addons, you first have to install the required tools and applications.
+While development will be easiest on windows 10, we have provided mobile alternatives for both Android and ios, where applicable.

-## A valid copy of Bedrock Minecraft
+### A valid copy of Bedrock Minecraft

 -   [Windows 10](https://www.microsoft.com/en-us/p/minecraft-for-windows-10/9nblggh2jhxj?activetab=pivot:overviewtab)
 -   [Android](https://play.google.com/store/apps/details?id=com.mojang.minecraftpe&hl=en)